American Osteopathic Board of Anesthesiology

-The American Osteopathic Board of Anesthesiology (AOBA) is an organization that provides board certification to qualified Doctors of Osteopathic Medicine (D.O.) and physicians who specialize in the administration of anesthetic agents and perioperative medicine (anesthesiologists).
+The American Osteopathic Board of Anesthesiology (AOBA) is an organization that provides board certification to qualified Doctors of Osteopathic Medicine (D.O.) and non-osteopathic (MD and equivalent) physicians who specialize in the administration of anesthetic agents and perioperative medicine (anesthesiologists).
 The board is one of 16 medical specialty certifying boards of the American Osteopathic Association Bureau of Osteopathic Specialists approved by the American Osteopathic Association (AOA), and was established in 1956.

 Since its inception, over 1,200 physicians have achieved primary certification in anesthesiology.

-The AOBA is one of two certifying boards for anesthesiologists in the United States.
-The other certifying authority is the American Board of Anesthesiology, a member board of the American Board of Medical Specialties.

 History

 From June 26, 1940 until the creation of the AOBA, the American Osteopathic Board of Surgery (AOBS) certified osteopathic anesthesiologists.
 In 1949, a group of 36 osteopathic anesthesiologists met in Detroit, Michigan to join together and form the American Society of Osteopathic Anesthesiologists (ASOA).
 The original six members of the ASOA Board of Governors were each certified in anesthesiology by the AOBS.
 In 1950, Crawford Esterline, DO invited all osteopathic anesthesiologists to join the ASOA, the "foundation for a separate college and certifying board in the future."

 In 1952, the American Osteopathic College of Anesthesiologists (AOCA) received recognition by the American Osteopathic Association as a separate college; the records and assets of the ASOA were transferred to the fledgling college.
 During the 1955 AOCA meeting in Washington, DC on motion by B.H.
 Traven, DO, and unanimous vote by the members present, the Board of Governors moved to "request a separate Board of Certification in Anesthesiology."